-- Older cohorts of the population tend to work longer.
+- Older cohorts of the population tend to work longer than in the past.
 This has been noticeable in the US, especially in the cases of workers enjoying their job, managers, professionals, and workers in other non-strenuous activities. - As these cohorts become a larger share of the population, they induce a shift in the population's consumption basket toward services. - Aging affects future growth of personal (and national) savings and investment.

-Aging places pressure on the public finances because of growing spending on aging-related programs (such as pensions and health).
+Aging places pressure on public finances because of growing spending on aging-related programs (such as pensions and health).

-This paper is by no means comprehensive.
+This paper by no means is comprehensive or seeks to provide answers for all issues related to aging.
 It does not address potential positive consequences for welfare resulting from shrinking populations.
 Indeed, the population growth rate of the past, i.e., population doubling every 35 years or so, is unsustainable.
 In this regard, an aspect of great significance, but not discussed here, is that easing population pressure helps to contain the use of energy and fossils fuels, benefiting the environment.
 It also helps increase investment in people, promising inclusive growth and higher living standards.

-This paper follows two complementary methodologies: a number of econometric exercises, based on historical data, which help isolate specific aspects of aging, and the Centennial growth model, with all of the complexities and interactions that it entails.
-Despite the latter, the two methodologies show outcomes that are consistent in terms of the direction of change, and broadly in terms of the range of results.
+This paper follows two complementary methodologies: several econometric exercises, based on historical data, which help isolate specific aspects of aging, and the Centennial growth model, with all the complexities and interactions that it entails.
+Despite the latter, the two methodologies show outcomes that are consistent in terms of the direction of change, and broadly similar in terms of the range of results.
+Conceptual analysis of some aspects of aging that are likely to have significant effects on economic growth, if not addressed in a timely manner, complements this work.

 Nevertheless, while elaborating on the potential effects mentioned above and some appropriate policy responses, more thorough and specific analysis of the consequences of aging on different regions and countries is certainly needed.
-The authors are aware of the need for further study to understand these consequences more fully, to quantify them, and to formulate specific plans of action, and therefore are looking forward to contributions and guidance from the Emerging Market Forum (EMF) discussions.
+The authors are aware of the need for further study to understand these consequences more fully, to quantify them, and to formulate specific plans of action.